On the embeddings of selfadjoint operator spaces: Introduction

-Approximately positively generated spaces $E$ are in abundance and have a good position within a $\ca(E)$.
+Approximately positively generated spaces $E$ are in abundance and this extra structure demonstrates strong connections with the ambient C*-algebra.
 In Proposition \ref{P:complappos} we combine the notion of rigidity at zero of Salomon \cite{Sal17} with the works of Humeniuk--Kennedy--Manor \cite{HKM23} and of the third author \cite{Kim24} to show that $E$ is approximately positively generated if and only if $M_n(E)$ is approximately positively generated for all $n\in \bN$.
 This is an extension of \cite[Proposition 8.4]{HKM23} to the approximation setting.

 The proof of item (i) in Theorem B relies on Lemma \ref{L:extendable_closed} which may be of independent interest.
 Therein it is shown that the set of extendable completely bounded and completely positive maps is closed in the point-weak* topology.
 However this extra feature is not enough for inclusions to be embeddings.
 In Example \ref{E:nonemb} we demonstrate that a positive extension of a positive functional may fail to preserve the norm, motivating the consideration of approximate positive generation together with norm control over the positive decompositions of selfadjoint elements.